How to Get Strong Letters of Recommendation from Professors

 - At the bottom, write I waive my right to review this recommendation.
 Sign your name (again) next to that sentence.

-- You can scan the completed, signed form (or snap a picture with your smartphone/tablet), and email it to me.
-I don’t need it in hard copy, but I do need it.
+- You can scan the completed, signed form (or snap a picture with your smartphone/tablet), and share it with me via Google Drive.

-- I will not be able to begin working on your recommendation until I receive this form, completed exactly as I specify.
+- I will not be able to work on your recommendation until I receive this form.

 3. Give Me Dates and Details

-- Because asking for a recommendation is asking for a favor, it is up to you to make sure that I have all the deadlines, information, forms, addressed/stamped envelopes, updated resumes, application numbers, names, addresses, etc. I will need.
+- Please ensure that I have all the deadlines, information, forms, updated resumes, application links, names, addresses, etc. that I will need.
 I won’t do any of this legwork for you; it is your responsibility.

-- In that same table, or in another one, you will need to copy/paste and send me pertinent information from the Web (e.g., program descriptions, course listings, etc.) so that I can tailor my comments appropriately.
-I do not have time to investigate the programs to write a good letter; you have to deliver all that information to me, and deliver it on time.
-Make it easy for me to advocate for you.
+- For graduate/law schools: in that same table, or in another one, you will need to copy/paste and send me pertinent information from the Web (e.g., program descriptions, course listings, etc.) so that I can tailor my comments appropriately.

 4. Grad/Professional: Give Me Personal Statement and b) Follow Graff & Hoberek’s Advice

-- If the recommendation is to support an application to graduate or professional school, help me make the recommendation work in concert with the rest of your application.
-I’ll need, as soon as possible, a copy of any writing sample or personal statement/application essay you intend to submit with your application.
+- Help me make the recommendation work with the rest of your application.
+I’ll need a copy of any writing sample, personal statement, or application essay that you will submit with your application.

 - If you are writing a personal statement, please read and apply Gerald Graff and Andrew Hoberek’s advice in their article “Hiding it from the Kids.”
 I need to see evidence in your personal statement that you read and applied their advice.

-- I will not write a letter on your behalf for Teach for America because I don’t support it.
+- I will not write a rec letter for Teach for America.

-- You need not send me anything other than a note or email.
+- You need not send me anything other than an email.